syncfusion-content/wpf-docs/wpf/PropertyGrid/Built-in-Editor-support.md

 ---
 layout: post
-title: Restrict user input in WPF PropertyGrid control | Syncfusion
+title: Built-in editor support in WPF PropertyGrid control | Syncfusion
-description: This section explains how the Restrict user input of the property item has been customized through attributes and editors.
+description: Learn about Built-in editor for the Properties of selected object in Syncfusion WPF PropertyGrid control and more details.
 platform: wpf
 control: PropertyGrid
 documentation: ug
 ---

-# Restrict user input in WPF PropertyGrid
+# Built-in editor in WPF PropertyGrid

- You can restrict the user from providing invalid input using MaskAttribute, for example emails, phone numbers, zip codes, currency, etc.

-## Restrict user input using built-in editor

  The [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) control supports several built-in editors.
-Based on the property type, the built-in editors automatically assigned as value editor for the properties and its allow the valid inputs based on property type.
+Based on the property type, the built-in editors automatically assigned as value editor for the properties and it allows only the valid inputs based on property type.

 <table>
 <th> S.No </th>